TACC-Cloud/tapis-cli/tests/data/project/app/word-count-project/README.md

 ### 2. Personalize
 #### ./app.ini
-=> change to your docker username / preferred repo and tag
+=> change to your docker namespace / preferred repo and tag

 #### ./fastqc-0.11.7/app.json.j2
 => change `executionSystem`, `deploymentSystem`, and `deploymentPath` if necessary